This Amelia Island Park is Favored For Fishing

-Amelia Island State Park is home to a horse ranch concessionaire offering daily horseback riding right on the beach at water’s edge (Kelly Seahorse Ranch is located near the park’s entrance).
+Amelia Island State Park is home to a horse ranch concessionaire offering daily horseback riding on the beach.
+Kelly Seahorse Ranch is located at the park’s entrance.

 Amelia Island State Park is one of seven Florida state parks in the northeast corner of the Sunshine State, collectively called “The Talbot Islands State Parks.”
 The seven parks in this group are: Amelia Island State Park, Big Talbot Island, Little Talbot Island, Fort George Island, Yellow Bluff Fort, Pumpkin Hill Creek Preserve, and the George Crady Fishing Bridge Pier.
 Questions?
 Call ranger station at 904-251-2320.